vectorgrp/sil-kit/docs/api/flexray.rst

 which are both best set in the participant configuration (see config section :ref:`FlexrayControllers<sec:cfg-participant-flexray>`).
 Furthermore, the |FlexrayControllerConfig| contains one or more |FlexrayTxBufferConfig| instances, which can either be specified in the participant configuration or added manually at runtime.
-TxBuffers are used to initiate a transmission from one FlexRay controller to another.
+Tx buffers are used to initiate a transmission from one FlexRay controller to another.

 The following example configures a FlexRay controller with two |FlexrayTxBufferConfig| instances specifying two
 |FlexrayFrameEvent| instances, which will be sent during simulation.
 The |FlexrayClusterParameters| and the